 Third Parties

 Nothing in this Contract confers or purports to confer on any third party any right to enforce the terms of this Contract.
 The provisions of the Contracts (Rights of Third Parties Act 1999 as amended) are expressly excluded from this Contract.

+General Data Protection Regulations

-Entire Agreement
+20. Entire Agreement